klein0r/ioBroker.youtube/README.md

 2. Create a new API key
 3. Add "YouTube Data API v3" of the library
 4. Use that API-Key in the options panel
+5. Add multiple channels in the channels tab by using the id and a custom name

 ## Changelog